marksayers46/grocery-list/README.md

 My ItemList component is not showing correctly on my GitHub.
 It's showing up as "itemList" on GitHub and I have it as ItemList in my local machine.
-I will work on app documentation after I get more of the app completed.
+Completed my grocery list app but still need to troubleshoot itemList component showing up wrong on GitHub.